CodosaurusLLC/CodosaurusLLC.github.io/services/roadmaps.md

 where you want to go,
 if you're not sure!&nbsp;
-Even if you outsource the implementation, you get a document you can use to
+Even if you outsource the implementation, you get documents you can use to
 "shop around" for
 a vendor,
-and some guidance to help them do it.&nbsp;
+and some guidance to help them do it.<!--&nbsp;
-(I may bid on that myself, or not.)
+(I may bid on that myself, or not.)-->

 ## Why Do It?